 “Furthering the unique legacy of Mercedes-Benz in motorsport is not just about silverware, we are proud to be leading the way in many areas within the industry.
 We want to be at the forefront of change and use our global motorsport platform to be a case study for a more sustainable and diverse future.”

-The Mulberry Schools Trust is a flourishing multi-academy trust set up in 2016 in Tower Hamlets.
-The family of schools includes Mulberry Academy Shoreditch, Mulberry School for Girls and Mulberry UTC, and it is currently working with the Local Authority and the Department for Education to build a new school in Wapping – Mulberry Academy London Dock.
+The Mulberry Schools Trust is a flourishing collaboration of schools and partners with a focus on delivering high quality provision for local families in Tower Hamlets and East London.
+It has provided outstanding education in East London for over 50 years.
+The Trust currently comprises our founding school Mulberry School for Girls, Mulberry UTC, Mulberry Academy Shoreditch and Mulberry Stepney Green Maths, Computing and Science College.
+In September 2022, the Trust welcomed its first primary school – Mulberry Wood Wharf Primary.
+It is currently working with the Local Authority and the Department for Education to build a new school in Wapping – Mulberry Academy London Dock.
 The Trust believes in the power of local partnerships with families, other schools and the communities that it serves.

-The Trust takes great pride in its extensive network of partners, covering all key areas: education, business, community and culture including the University of Cambridge, the Prince’s Trust, Barts Health NHS Trust, Bank of America Merrill Lynch, the British Film Institute, the National Theatre, the WOW Foundation and many more.
+The Trust takes great pride in its extensive network of partners, covering all key areas: education, business, community and culture including the University of Cambridge, British Film Institute, Bank of America, the National Theatre, the London Stock Exchange Group, the Edinburgh Festival Fringe, Barts Health NHS Trust, the Donmar Warehouse, the English National Opera, Model United Nations, the Women of the World Festival and many others.
 Each of its partnerships contribute to and enrich the curriculum offer for students and form an integral part of the Trust’s unique and inspiring learning environment.
 These strong collaborative partnerships provide students with exceptional opportunities which support and enhance their learning including practical activities, trips, motivational speakers, school visits and mentoring.

 Jane Farrell, Chair of the Mulberry Schools Trust